Spaced Repetition System

 A Few Other Points

 - It's a little nicer to use if you insert pauses after showing lines of output.
-You can see the pause method in
+You can see the pause method in our Pig program to review how to do this.

 - Another nice thing is to clear the screen between questions.
-Frustratingly, there is no reliable way to do this in
+Frustratingly, there is no reliable way to do this in Java that will work in every terminal.
+As a work-around, you can just printed out a hundred new lines.

-to see how to use it.
+- You will need to look over the LocalDate documentation page to see how to use it.
 Learning to read these pages and find what methods you need and how they work is an important skill.

-- You will also need to find how to list all of the .deck files in the decks directory, and create the decks directory
+- You will also need to find how to list all of the .deck files in the decks directory, and create the decks directory if it does not exist.
+You can research how to do each of these tasks.

-You can download example deck files and place them in your project
+You can download example deck files and place them in your project directory so that you can use them for testing.

 General Requirements